 Situated next to Faversham Creek, it’s a great location from which to go cycling, do some bird spotting, explore local vineyards or just head off on a walk and the hotel can help plan all those activities and more to get the most out of your visit to Faversham.

 Fine dining is provided by the hotel’s Red Sails restaurant which was awarded a four star rating by the AA’s restaurant reviewers just five months after it opened.
-For those not in the know, the Red Sails name is inspired by Faversham’s historic connection with the iconic sailing barges that were once a common sight plying their trade on the River Thames.
+For those not in the know, the Red Sails name is inspired by Faversham’s historic connection with the iconic sailing barges that were once a common sight plying their trade on waterways like the Thames.
 Dozens of those famous barges were built at Standard Quay on Faversham Creek and a visit there is definitely recommended where today, alongside the interesting vessels which can be seen when moored up, there’s an eclectic range of shops selling antiques, collectibles and curios as well as a coffee shop and wine bar.

 Faversham Creek Hotel – Conduit Street, Faversham